 In our experience, automation can only take you so far: a deep understanding of your business and your market, paired with human oversight is crucial in managing bids for your account.

-Our machine learning platform analyzes hundreds of variables for every single product SKU, predicting the right price to pay, based on the purchase intent of each search query, 24 hours a day, seven days a week.
+Our machine learning platform analyzes hundreds of variables for every single product SKU, predicting the right price to pay, based on the purchase intent of each search term, 24 hours a day, seven days a week.
 Our approach can be summarized in three questions:

 Who is doing the shopping?